 Materials to submit include:

 Nomination Letter (two-page limit): Written and signed by the nominator (e.g., a relevant university official, whether internal or external to the nominee’s institution, such as a department chair or dean), on letterhead, explaining the distinctive scientific contributions of the nominee, focusing on scientific accomplishments of the past five years and including discussion of a few important papers.
 Cosigned letters are acceptable within the page limit.
 Please note in this letter which sub-category this nominee belongs to.

 Nominee’s Curriculum Vitae (no page limit): The nominee’s curriculum vitae, including, but not limited to: Ph.D. year, institution, advisor, postdoctoral institutions and advisors, positions held subsequent to award of doctorate, a list of graduate students and postdoctoral fellows mentored by the nominee and the nominee’s up-to-date publication list.
-While Simons prefers that Simons candidates not know they are being nominated “whenever possible,” the Office of Research understands that procuring the nominees’ CV while maintaining confidentiality might not be feasible.
+While Simons prefers that Simons candidates not know they are being nominated “whenever possible,” the USC Research and Innovation (R&I) understands that procuring the nominees’ CV while maintaining confidentiality might not be feasible.
 The PI may be contacted for this if need be.

-After nominations are accepted through the Office of Research, nomination applications should be started and submitted on proposalCENTRAL under the account of the institutional representative submitting the nomination in coordination with the appropriate institutional officials and policies.
+After nominations are accepted through the USC Research and Innovation (R&I), nomination applications should be started and submitted on proposalCENTRAL under the account of the institutional representative submitting the nomination in coordination with the appropriate institutional officials and policies.
 A nominee cannot submit his/her own nomination.

 Note: The portal requires information about the PIs and Co-PIs in addition to department and contact information, including the 10-digit USC ID#, Gender, and Ethnicity.
 Please have this material prepared before beginning this application.